Q: Should fifth-year seniors take the CELDT?

-A: At least one seat is available for each district at one of the state-sponsored workshops.
-After a district submits requests to fill its allocated slot(s), the CELDT District Coordinator may submit a Request to Attend form for additional staff through the same registration system to be added to a waiting list.
+A: If your district already has one new trainer registered, or there are no new trainers in your district, the CELDT District Coordinator may submit a Request to Attend form for additional staff, through the same registration system, to be added to a waiting list.
 If available, seats at workshops will automatically fill with participants from the waiting list once the registration for each workshop closes.
-Additional training opportunities are available at local/regional workshops.
-A frequently updated listing of regional workshops is available on the Local/Regional Trainings List section of the Scoring Training of Trainers (STOT) Workshops Web page.

 Q: If we need to place an order after the last day to request an Additional Order for the AA Window deadline specified in the TCM, can we request overnight shipping?

 A: No. There is no expedited shipping of test materials.